Essential Website Security: Guide on How to Secure Your Website

 You may get an additional sense of security from applying all available options, but in cost-benefit analysis, they don’t cut mustard.

-1. Hide wp-login page
+1. Hide the login page

 There are a few flaws with this: